Updated on September 12th, 2022

 In past year’s we’ve provided so much winter sugar the bees didn’t come close to making a dent in it.
 This past year we cut back a little.
 I poked my nose in one day and saw the bees taking advantage of the sugar, so I added some.

-Particularly in harsher, northern winters, you will lose colonies in winter.
-Losing a colony is always disheartening, but particularly for new beekeepers with only one or two hives, it is also an expensive loss.
+In harsher, northern winters, you will likely lose colonies in winter.
+Losing a colony is always disheartening, particularly for new beekeepers with few hives.
+It is also an expensive loss.
 Do what you can to avoid it.

 Hopefully, you took our advice and left all the honey for the bees in their first year.
-With a healthy, overwintered colony in your second year, you should get to enjoy the fruits of your labor soon.
+With a healthy, overwintered colony in your second year, you will enjoy the fruits of your labor soon.

 From Cornell: Winterizing Bees In Cold Climates